SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### General
  - Political raids stability penalty -10% -> -8%

+### Finland
+ - 'Cooperation with Germany' adds military access to the axis removed guarantee

 ### New Zealand
  - 'Bob Semple Tank' now provides a bonus for all armour